MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServerActiveDirectoryAdministrator.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet gets information about an azure_2 Active Directory (azure_2 AD) administrator for an azure_2ssNoVersion in the current subscription.
+The **Get-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet gets information about an Azure Active Directory (Azure AD) administrator for an AzuressNoVersion in the current subscription.

 ## EXAMPLES